IbkEhinmowo/colossus/README.md

 # 🏛️ Colossus

-_A distributed marketplace intelligence system with Chrome extension frontend and FastAPI-powered parsing backend_
+_A distributed marketplace intelligence system with Chrome extension for data harvesting and FastAPI-powered parsing backend_

 ## Architecture Overview

-Colossus operates as a dual-layer system: a Chrome extension that harvests DOM fragments from marketplace listings, and a Python server that transforms raw HTML into structured data through intelligent parsing algorithms.
+Colossus operates as a dual-layer system: a Chrome extension that harvests DOM fragments from marketplace listings, and a Python server that transforms raw HTML into structured data through intelligent parsing algorithms and sentence transformers.

 ### Data Flow Pipeline